mongodb/docs/source/includes/steps-rttp-view.rst

    .. step:: Click the cluster whose current operations you want to evaluate.

-      If the replica set resides in a sharded cluster, first click the sharded cluster containing the replica set.
+      If the replica set is part of a sharded cluster, first click the sharded cluster containing the replica set.

    .. step:: Click the member of the replica set that you want to view.